 PLACE, PEOPLE and TIME: publishing as an artistic practice

-Devised in partnership with My Bookcase for creative practitioners working with printed matter and publishing as an artistic practice and for those who have a strong interest in this area.
+The museum's first Guided Group Residency has been devised in partnership with My Bookcase for creative practitioners working with printed matter and publishing as an artistic practice and for those who have a strong interest in this area.

 NOTES ON A CHANGING PLACE